Virginia governor pardons man whose arrest at a school board meeting galvanized conservatives

 “What happened to me cannot ever happen to another American again,” Smith said in an exclusive interview posted Sunday.

 The teenager convicted of assaulting Smith’s daughter was later found guilty of forcibly touching another classmate at a nearby school where the perpetrator was allowed to attend classes while awaiting trial in juvenile court.
-The case galvanized conservatives nationwide when reports spread that the student — who was assigned male at birth — wore a skirt during the first attack.
+The case galvanized conservatives nationwide when reports spread that the cisgender male student wore a skirt during the first attack.

 Youngkin’s administration has since rolled back protections for transgender students.
 Model policies posted last fall by the Virginia Department of Education say students use of bathroom and locker facilities should be based on biological sex and that minors must be referred to by the name and pronouns in their official records, unless a parent approves otherwise.